Asbestos covered roof

 How does pressure-cleaning an asbestos roof threaten people’s health?

-The fibres become friable (i.e., crumbly and easily airborne) after the roof clean is complete and the sludge dries.
+The fibres become friable (i.e., crumbly and easily airborne) after the roof cleaning is complete and the sludge dries.
 The asbestos becomes most hazardous as the fibres are picked up and blown around.

 How to clean an asbestos roof safely